GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (148) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 5 yards (including the range for redirection) and the biting attack gains a +1 bonus for the purpose of determining if it is a critical hit.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary action phase of each such round, it inflicts a piercing attack.
 You are prone during this time.

+#### Threads of the Stars

+**Minimum Tier**: 4

+**Casting Time**: 4 actions

+**Range**: 15 yards

+**Duration**: 4 minutes

+**Effect**:  You cast threads which bind a foe, also reaching into the ethereal plane around a creature.
+It is prone.
+Anytime it attempts to perform an action, it is subject to a radiant attack.
+In place of a wound, it simply prevents the movement/action.
+In place of the traditional critical hit effect, it inflicts a point of spell sickness against the creature.
+A creature may spend their action attempting to break free from the threads by performing either a [Body] check or [Will] check against a DV equal to the spell check's points of success + spell's tier + caster's [Magic] bonus + caster's [Will] bonus.

+A critical success with this spell allows you to bind a number of creatures this way, so long as each additional creature is within a number of feet equal to the points of success from the original target.
+The duration is divided by the number of creatures bound this way.

+This spell is capable of binding ephemera.
+Undead, Fiends, and Ephemera have disadvantage on checks to break free from this binding.

+**At Higher Tiers**: When cast at 5th tier or higher, you may choose one of the following
+* The range is increased by 15 yards.
+* The duration is increased by 1 minute.

+**Critical Failure**: You conjure the threads, but find them warp around you instead.
+If you do not break free before the duration ends- you are spirited away to another plane of existence by the threads.

 #### Thwanething